 30 Apr Transparent Tuck Dress

-Posted at 12:27h in Creative Pattern Making, Intermediate, Pattern Making Instructions, Pattern Puzzles, Using My Blocks 0 Comments
+Posted at 12:27h in Fitted Dress Block, Pattern Making Instructions, Pattern Puzzles 0 Comments

 Congrats to Mioara and Gemma solving the Pattern Puzzle in just one comment!
 I think I am going to have to up my game to give you all a bit more of a challenge.
 This creative design is just the kind of pattern we make in my Draped Dresses workshop at Studio Faro.
 Below is recent design development I have decided to use for the Pattern Puzzle this week.
 The inspiration comes from Comme de Garcon frock I saw in the late nineties.
 The image has always stayed with me.
 I so love their work.
 This post was originally published 17 June 2013 and is one of my earliest Pattern Puzzle posts.
 In this post, I have updated the graphics and improved the pattern making instructions for this release.